bahrus/trans-render/README.md

 This can leave the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
 And if the template document structure changes, separate adjustments may be needed to keep the binding rules in sync.
 Much like how separate style rules often need adjusting when the document structure changes.

 ## Advantages

+TR will certainly take advantage of [phase I of template instantiation](https://github.com/w3c/webcomponents/blob/f69b4552e0f56d2292d7bdf8ab9c81ab54ff9c2c/proposals/DOM-Parts.md) when it's available.
+TR sees itself as either an alternative, or a supplement, to any kind of inline binding future phases of template instantiation support.

 By keeping the binding separate, the same template can thus be used to bind with different object structures.